 Are they going to be prepared for college without homework and curriculum?

-What about age mixing?
+What is age mixing?
 Is it safe for teens and young children to be together?

 Age-mixing also provides specific and unique advantages that vary over the spectrum of age and maturity.
 Simply by virtue of being free to associate with older students, younger students will find themselves in situations that demand of them or exemplify in others a maturity that they may not yet have developed.
 Whether or not they take it on themselves in those moments to rise to the challenge of acting older, the cues and catalysts for such behavior constantly surround them in the form of older students responding to their own challenges.